rust-lang/rustc-perf/docs/comparison-analysis.md

 A highly variable test case is one where a certain percentage (currently 5%) of relative delta changes are significant.
 The logic being that test cases should only display significant relative delta changes a small percentage of the time.

 A noisy test case is one where of all the non-significant relative delta changes, the average delta change is still above some threshold (0.001).
 The logic being that non-significant changes should, on average, being very close to 0.
 If they are not close to zero, then they are noisy.

+### How is confidence in whether a test analysis is "relevant" determined?

+The confidence in whether a test analysis is relevant depends on the number of significant test results.
+Depending on that number a confidence level is reached:

+* Maybe relevant: 0-3 changes
+* Probably relevant: 4-6 changes
+* Definitely relevant: >6 changes

+Note: changes can be any combination of positive or negative changes.